rl-institut/open_plan/docs/input_output/inputs.rst

             Project lifetime	,	Technical	,		,

-**Could be also specified for each if a project input or a scneario input**
+**Could also be  specified for each if it is a project input or a scenario input** **Could also be a chance to explain the default value for each input**